sttyerase/random-stuff/Notions.md

     receive in return.
 39. Contrary to popular opinion, hindsight is not 20/20.
 Hindsight (history) begins to lose focus based on the lies we must tell ourselves to feel comfortable with what we saw.
 40. The role of government is not to tell me what to do or not to do.
 The role of government is to mediate how my behavior affects everyone else.
+41. Sometimes you need to change tactics to meet the moment.
+If you continually make change after change, you're simply a tumbleweed tossed in a windstorm.